When you browse privately, other people who use the device won't see your history.

 All bookmarks that you create are saved to Chrome.

 Some of your preferences, including accessibility choices and bookmark settings, may also be saved to Chrome.

 You can switch between incognito tabs and normal Chrome tabs.
-You'll only browse in private when you're using an incognito tab.
+You only browse in private when you use an incognito tab.

 You can also choose to block third-party cookies when you open a new incognito window.
 Learn more about cookies.